-There are two important factors that distinguish turbine aerator from another aerator.
+There are two critical factors that distinguish turbine aerator from another aerator.
 First, the centrifugal force slings the air out at a high-speed in a lateral direction more than a 100-foot diameter.
 Second, tests in a clear water tank have shown that the dissolved oxygen is also pushed down for ten feet or more below the surface.
 These forces create a mixing action that disperses the dissolved oxygen throughout the pond.
 Of great significance, many of the oxygen clusters have been measured to be less than 0.25 millimeters in diameter.
 This “bubble” size in the water is much too small to be seen with the naked eye even in a clear water tank.
-Such small clusters have a tendency to migrate from areas of high concentration, such as near the rotating turbine, to areas of low concentration.
+Such small clusters tend to migrate from areas of high concentration, such as near the rotating turbine, to regions of low density.
 This phenomenon helps disperse the dissolved oxygen throughout the pond well beyond the 100-foot radius referenced above.

 Electrical Cost Savings

 Some clients are reporting a drop in electrical costs of as much as 50% when they replace their existing aerator with our aerator.
 Surprisingly, this reduction in electrical costs is occurring even as the dissolved oxygen levels in their ponds are rising much.
 Such results are seemingly impossible given that the aerator being replaced have up to seven times more Horsepower than the Turbine aerator.
 These results stem partly from the inefficient, outdated aerator these clients are replacing as well as from the superior performance of the turbine aerator.